oobazuaye/WES_207_polar_codes/README.md

  - polar_codes_hdl/ contains my SystemVerilog and VHDL implementations of the polar encoder and SC decoder, respectively

- - polar_codes_hls/ contains my HLS implementation of an encoder and SC decoder for a 32-bit long polar code, for use on the PYNQ platform
+ - polar_codes_hls/ contains my HLS implementation of an encoder and SC decoder for a 32-bit long polar code, for use on the PYNQ platform for demonstration purposes

 ## Other Resources
  - the lecture given by Arikan himself, the creator of polar codes: